GIST-NJU/CMR/README.md

 - *Predictions*: Outputs of the model on source and follow-up inputs
 - *SelfOracle*: The trained VAE models, thresholds, and validity of followup inputs
-- 'Failure & Fault': Failures and faults are calculated accordings to *predictions*
+- *Failure & Fault*: Failures and faults are calculated accordings to *predictions*
-- 'Extracted Features': Extracted Features of source and followup inputs for RQ3.2
+- *Extracted Features*: Extracted Features of source and followup inputs for RQ3.2
-- 'Figures': Figurs of RQ1, RQ2, RQ3.1, RQ3.2
+- *Figures*: Figurs of RQ1, RQ2, RQ3.1, RQ3.2

 **Data available at the link below.**